Sey56/paracore-help/docs/user-guide/corescript-vscode.md

 ## Architecture

-This extension functions as a gRPC client that establishes a direct connection with the `RServer.Addin` running within Revit.
+This extension functions as a gRPC client that establishes a direct connection with the `Paracore.Addin` running within Revit.
 This provides a convenient and efficient workflow for developers to write and test scripts without leaving the VS Code environment.

 ## Workflow